 TUKE is notable for its engineering and technology departments.
 Tachyum gives their talented faculty and students the opportunity to work with the latest world-class HPC technology for open-source public projects and scientific research activities, as well as active involvement in the construction of supercomputer centers.

 “There are not many people in Slovakia who deal with microelectronics or chip architecture.
 There are world-class talents in Košice, who do not want to move to Bratislava, so it is very important for us to cooperate with this community and help them to realize their potential,” said Dr. Radoslav Danilak, founder and CEO of Tachyum.
 “We expect that our cooperation will boost the community growth.”

-For a complete list of partnering universities please see h.
+For a complete list of partnering universities please see our Partners page.